An intersectional framework for counterfactual fairness in risk prediction: Quantifying intersectional counterfactual unfairness

 \begin{definition} \emph{Maximum intersectional counterfactual unfairness} is the maximum absolute error rate difference across all combinations of protected characteristics.

 \end{definition}

 In some contexts, it may be desirable to capture changes in the spread of error rate differences rather than simply their relative sizes.
 If error rates are equally spaced, such that there are relatively large differences among all groups, this suggests a different issue than if one extreme difference is driving the measurement.
-The desire to measure spread of error rate differences motivates our third metric.
+Our third metric takes the variance to highlight these issues.

 \begin{definition} \emph{Variational intersectional counterfactual unfairness} is the variance of absolute error rate differences across all combinations of protected characteristics.

 \end{definition}